We Are People Who Know Work Flexibility Has Widespread Benefits

 Sara Sutton Fell, Founder.
 Sara Sutton Fell is the founder and CEO of FlexJobs, which she started in 2007 as a result of her own need and desire for work flexibility, as well as the founder of Remote.co.
 She believes that a modern workplace should address the needs of today’s workforce, and that utilizing workplace technology to support telecommuting and flexible work will achieve societal, environmental, and economic benefits for both employees and employers.
 In support of those beliefs and her interest to spread awareness about work flexibility as an important topic, Sara launched 1 Million for Work Flexibility in 2013.
 For her work in the employment and technology fields, she was honored to be named a Young Global Leader (class of 2014) by the World Economic Forum.
 Sara lives in Boulder, Colorado, with her husband and two sons.

 Emma Plumb, Director.
 Emma Plumb is a passionate advocate for improving the way that work gets done through increased flexibility.
 Emma’s commitment to this issue started a number of years ago when she was working for an employer that didn’t allow for any form of flexibility.
 When Emma’s boyfriend (now-husband) broke his back in a fall and had to spend months on bed-rest, her request to work from home during his recovery was denied.
 She started a campaign to change her employer’s outdated policies, scouring the research and putting together proposals and reports.
 Today, Emma is committed to helping make change on a broader scale.
-Emma lives in Connecticut with her husband (who’s now fully recovered!) and their daughter.
+A Stanford graduate, Emma lives in Connecticut with her husband (who’s now fully recovered!) and their daughter.